m4sterbunny/ParasitesWithoutBorders/Final_Proofs.md

 6. Are table headers consistent - e.g. in insects table number is bold and name, regular

 7. Are headings consistent- late change to bold NOT italicised

+8. Table of contents has ref to historical figures- I think we no longer have these in one section - rather throughout book.